Weaxs/graalvm-springboot-demo/README.md

-# demos for using graalvm with spring-boot
+# Demos for using graalvm with spring-boot

 Demos for graalvm with springboot projects.